Hack-Alumni/hack-alumni-community/VERCEL_DEPLOYMENT.md

 ### Background Jobs

 The API includes background job processing (BullMQ).
-In Vercel's serverless environment, these jobs will run when the API is invoked, but for production use, you may want to consider:
+Since we're using only Upstash Redis, which doesn't support BullMQ's requirements, background jobs are currently mocked.
+For production use, you may want to consider:

-1. Using a separate service for background jobs
+1. Using a separate traditional Redis instance for BullMQ
 2. Using Vercel Cron Jobs for scheduled tasks
 3. Using external job processing services
+4. Implementing a custom job queue system

 ### File Uploads

 For file uploads (resumes, profile pictures, etc.), the app uses AWS S3.
 Make sure your S3 bucket is properly configured and accessible.

+### Redis Configuration

+This project now uses **only Upstash Redis**:

+- **Upstash Redis** (`UPSTASH_REDIS_REST_URL` + `UPSTASH_REDIS_REST_TOKEN`) - Used for all Redis operations including caching, session storage, and general Redis operations

+**Note**: BullMQ background jobs are currently mocked since BullMQ requires traditional Redis.
+For full background job support, consider setting up a separate Redis instance for job processing.

 ## Troubleshooting